 All of the acceptable shutoff valves, which may be used as replacement shutoff valves, are listed with each approved assembly.
 The use of shutoff valves other than those listed invalidates the Foundation’s approval.
 The listing of shutoff valves allows those in the field to replace one or both shutoff valves of a backflow preventer with any of the listed valves.

-The List is also made available in printed format but does not include any additions after January 23, 2014.
-The printed list is available to anyone and is a great tool to have when access to the USC List online is not available.
-Click HERE for more information about the 2014 USC List.
+The List is also made available in printed format but does not include any additions after January 20, 2016.
+The 2016 USC List is available to anyone and is a great tool to have when access to the USC List online is not available.

 The top of each column in the Excel version of the List can act as filters to filter the exact information needed.
-You can choose which type of assembly (DC, RP, DCDA, RPDA, AVB, PVB, or SVB) at the top of the column.
+One can choose which type of assembly (DC, RP, DCDA, DCDA-II, RPDA-II, RPDA, AVB, PVB, or SVB) at the top of the column.
 Then only those particular assemblies show on the List.
 This can be printed and handed out to the customer.
-With the Excel version of the List being available it is much easier to “make your own specific List” and distribute it to their end user.
-It also provides concise information for the customer.
-The filters may also be used in combination with one another.
+With the Excel version of the List, it is much easier to provide the end user with a narrowed down list of what is needed in any specific situation.
+For example, one could select the following: RP, Lead Free, 2", Vertical up inlet and vertical down outlet.
+This would generate a list of five acceptable assemblies. and distribute it to their end user.

 The USC Foundation's List of Approved Backflow Prevention Assemblies is copyrighted.